Syed-Bilal-Haider-Engineer/Shopping-Cart/README.md

 # Shopping Cart with Zustand & GraphQL

-This is a mini shopping cart project built using React, Zustand for state management, and Apollo Client for GraphQL.
-The purpose of this project is to demonstrate the integration of GraphQL in React with the help of Apollo Client and manage global state using Zustand.
-The design is responsive, achieved using CSS.
+This is a mini shopping cart project built using React, and Zustand for state management.
+This project aims to demonstrate the integration of GraphQL in React with the help of Apollo Client and manage the global state using Zustand.
+The design is responsive and achieved using CSS.

 ![image](https://github.com/user-attachments/assets/4da51fe0-2603-4ee7-9984-14d1e6f6aac7)